What is craniosynostosis?

 How is craniosynostosis diagnosed?

 Craniosynostosis may be present at birth (congenital).
 Or it may be found later, during a physical exam.
 The diagnosis is based on a physical exam.
-This includes measuring your child’s skull.
+It includes measuring your child’s skull.
 During the exam, your child’s healthcare provider will ask a lot of questions about your pregnancy and your child’s birth.
 You may be asked if you have a family history of head or face defects.
 You may also be asked about your child’s development, because the condition can cause delays.
 Developmental delays may need more medical follow-ups.

 Diagnostic tests are no longer routinely done for this condition.
 But your baby may need these tests to confirm the diagnosis of craniosynostosis: